shinesolutions/aem-aws-stack-builder/README.md

 # aem-aws-stack-builder
-AWS Cloudformation (yaml) for creating AEM Stack
+Cloudformation templates (yaml) for creating an AEM Stack